Paula Grimaldi-Reardon: Awards and appearances

 For her photography, Grimaldi-Reardon was a winner of the inaugural New York Acker Awards in 2013.
 The Acker Awards, launched and named for Kathy Acker, was founded and financed by Alan Kaufman and Clayton Patterson.
 According to Clayton, the Acker awards are "… a way to bring recognition and honor to the creative individuals who inspired so much of what NYC represents and who have made, and continue to make, a significant contribution to our avant-garde culture".

 Grimaldi-Reardon played a role as a go-go dancer in Ari Roussimoff's 1991 film Shadows in the City.
 She has also been highlighted as the subject in several magazine spreads, such as Tattoo Magazine where she was featured as the cover model with an inside spread, as well as Cheri, an adult magazine.
 Additionally, her photographic likeness was used to represent a Pleasure Artist as the 4 of Spades card in certified sexologist Annie Sprinkle's Post-Modern Pin-Ups Pleasure Activist Playing Cards.

-In Popular Culture
+In popular culture

 Two books regarding her photography and her life were published posthumously: